pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 }
 ```

 Since we added the selector `.form-control:hover` in the previous example, we will need to redeclare `background-color` and `border-color` for focus and disabled styles.
 We will also add our ripple effect using background properties.
-We don't need to redeclare `focus-box-shadow` because we didn't overwrite the `box-shadow` property in our hover state.
+We do not need to redeclare `focus-box-shadow` because we did not overwrite the `box-shadow` property in our hover state.

-Unfortunately, `clay-form-control-variant` doesn't have the option of passing in `focus-bg-size`.
-We will write that one manually.
+Unfortunately, `clay-form-control-variant` does not have the option of passing in `focus-bg-size`; we will have to do this manually.

 _/src/css/\_clay_variables.scss_